Norbert Klemens Strotmann Hoppe

 Norbert Klemens Strotmann Hoppe (born 14 August 1946 in Riesenbeck-Hörstel) is a Roman Catholic bishop.

 Strotmann Hoppe was born in Germany and was ordained to the priesthood in 1973.
 He served as auxiliary bishop of the Roman Catholic Archdiocese of Lima, Peru, from 1992 to 1997.
-He has served as bishop of the Roman Catholic Diocese of Chosica since 1997.
+He served as bishop of the Roman Catholic Diocese of Chosica from 1997 to 2023.